Ghost-mind3/active-directory-infrastructure-lab/README.md

 This project demonstrates practical knowledge of:

-- Active Directory administration
+- Active Directory infrastructure design
-- Enterprise security hardening
+- Enterprise security configuration
 - Privileged access management
-- Security auditing and monitoring
+- Security monitoring and auditing

 ---

 # Author

-This project was created as part of a personal **Active Directory security lab** to develop real-world system administration and cybersecurity skills.
+This project was created as part of a **hands-on Active Directory security lab** to develop real-world system administration and cybersecurity skills.